OpenNebula/docs/source/user/virtual_machine_setup/bcont.rst

 -  Start a image (or finish its installation)
 -  Install context packages with one of these methods:

    -  Install from our repositories package 'one-context' in Ubuntu/Debian or 'opennebula-context' in CentOS/RedHat.
-Instructions to add the repository at the :ref:`installation guide <documentation:rel4.2:ignc#package_installation_front-end>`.
+Instructions to add the repository at the :ref:`installation guide <ignc>`.
    -  Download and install the package for your distribution:

       -  `DEB <http://dev.opennebula.org/attachments/download/750/one-context_4.4.0.deb>`__: Compatible with Ubuntu 11.10 to 13.04 and Debian Squeeze